-- Challenge deeply held assumptions and myths - Clarify and affirm their values and potentially resolve values conflicts - Potentially transform their beliefs and attitudes that impact behaviors - State their intentions to act in accordance with their affirmed values examined the values that inform their beliefs about abortion and understand the root causes and consequences of unsafe abortion, they may undergo a transformation of attitude on the provision of safe abortion care and their role in assuring women's access to safe care to prevent women from dying from unsafe abortion.
+- Challenge deeply held assumptions and myths - Clarify and affirm their values and potentially resolve values conflicts - Potentially transform their beliefs and attitudes that impact behaviors - State their intentions to act in accordance with their affirmed values

+VCAT is not designed to change people's values.
+Once participants have examined the values that inform their beliefs about abortion and understand the root causes and consequences of unsafe abortion, they may undergo a transformation of attitude on the provision of safe abortion care and their role in assuring access to safe care to prevent people from dying from unsafe abortion.